networktocode/diffsync/README.md

 - Black, Pylint, Bandit, flake8, and pydocstyle, mypy for Python linting, formatting and type hint checking.
 - pytest, coverage, and unittest for unit tests.

+You can ensure your contribution adheres to these checks by running `invoke tests` from the CLI.

 # Questions
 Please see the [documentation](https://diffsync.readthedocs.io/en/latest/index.html) for detailed documentation on how to use `diffsync`.
 For any additional questions or comments, feel free to swing by the [Network to Code slack channel](https://networktocode.slack.com/) (channel #networktocode).
 Sign up [here](http://slack.networktocode.com/)